 Daly looks down upon those who are not acceptably “mild” in his view.
-When convenient, however, Daly abandons his own criterion.
-This demonstrates his hypocrisy and that he has elevated himself above his own contrived “requirements.”
+When convenient, however, Daly abandons his own requirement.
+This reveals his hypocrisy.

 John Daly, June 11, 2006: “Dear Dylan, I’ve had enough of this junk and the gloves are coming off.
 First, stop saying that priests who name Benedict are telling a lie.
 A lie is a statement you know isn’t true.
 They don’t know.”

 Boy, he is so mild when expressing his disagreement with this gentleman, isn’t he?
-How “sophisticated,” moderate and un-passionate his arguments are, no?
+How “sophisticated,” moderate and dispassionate his arguments are, no?